JohnThornley/PublicFootball/Julia/README.md

 # Julia

-Julia code for bivariate Poission model and data analysis and the resulting plots.
+Julia code for bivariate Poisson model and data analysis and the resulting plots.
 Also, a script and plot from some initial experimentation (not related to football analysis) with multithreaded performance speedups.

 ### Folders: